dayana0425/Build-A-Trip/reports/sprint1.md

 ** Team identification **
   Our team is the team 16, and our name is Team Hexadecimal

+  **Epic 3: About**

+  In this epic we will add a mission statement first.
+Then we will add the information(name, image, short biography) of each team member

 ## Metrics

 | Statistic | # Planned | # Completed |